Donald Trump Greets Press With ‘No Collusion’ Instead Of ‘Hello,’ And Other Weird Moments From Trump’s Day

 — Aaron Rupar (@atrupar) March 20, 2019

-But the most startling moment in Trump’s speech, one on which Inquisitr reported earlier, Trump complained that John McCain never thanked him for approving his funeral.
+But the most startling moment in Trump’s speech, one on which The Inquisitr reported earlier, Trump complained that John McCain never thanked him for approving his funeral.
 McCain, of course, was dead at the time of his funeral, and could not, therefore, thank Trump.

 As The Washington Post noted, McCain’s funeral did not require approval from Trump.